OnlineShoppingSolutions/elasticsearch-indexer/README.md

 2. Run gradle fatJar
 3. In elasticsearch-indexer/build/libs java -jar elasticsearch-indexer-all-1.0-SNAPSHOT.jar "clusterId" "region" "username" "password" 3 10000 1000

+The cluster and the indexing code is running in the region: us-east-1.
+When I run the client in a different region to the cluster I have not been able to reproduce the problem

 AWS Redhat AMI: